manyamule/mental-health-ai-assistant/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License.

 ## 👨‍💻 Author

-Jarvis - B.Tech IT Student at VIT Pune
+Manoj Mule  - B.Tech IT Student at VIT Pune

 ## 🙏 Acknowledgments